mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 ### Throughput table

-Data table displaying a maximum of the 100 most recent merge requests merged for the time period.
+Data table displaying the most recent merge requests merged in the date range.
+Up to 20 merge requests are displayed at a time, and pagination controls appear below the table when there are more than 20.
+The following data is displayed for each merge request:

+- Title (as a link to the merge request itself)
+- ID
+- Pipeline status
+- Label count
+- Comment count
+- Approval count (if approved)
+- Date merged
+- Time to merge
+- Milestone
+- Commit count
+- Pipeline count
+- Line change counts
+- Assignees

 ![Throughput table](img/mr_throughput_table_v13_3.png "Merge Request Analytics - Throughput table listing the 100 merge requests most recently merged")